plone/buildout.coredev/docs/intro.rst

   > git push origin my_descriptive_branch_name

-This will make a remote branch in github.
+This will make a remote branch in GitHub.
-Navigate to this branch in the github UI and on the top right there will be a button that says **"Pull Request"**.
+Navigate to this branch in the GitHub UI and on the top right there will be a button that says **"Pull Request"**.
 This will turn your request into a pull request on the main branch.
 There are people who look once a week or more for pending pull requests and will confirm whether or not its a good fix and give you feedback where necessary.
 The reviewers are informal and very nice so don't worry - they are there to help!